| HomeMission Statement

 levels, the time scales in which the changes occurred, the lake's geographical

-Until recently, it was commonly thought that the late prehistoric presence
+scale, and its effects on resources available for human use.
+Cyclical Character Until recently, it was commonly thought that the late prehistoric presence

 of Lake Cahuilla had been a single episode spanning at least five centuries,